Gorgon is one of the world's largest LNG projects and the largest single resource project in Australia's history.

 carbon dioxide injection

 The Gorgon Project is developing two gas fields – Gorgon and Jansz-Io.
 The gas in the Gorgon field contains on average 14 percent naturally occurring reservoir Carbon Dioxide (CO2) while the Jansz-Io field contains less than one percent.
 During the liquefaction process, when the natural gas is cooled to -162° C, if reservoir CO2 remained in the natural gas stream it would freeze into a solid.
 For this reason, the reservoir CO2 is separated from the natural gas stream prior to liquefaction.

-The CO2 Injection Project will inject and store reservoir CO2 into a deep reservoir unit, known as the Dupuy Formation, more than two kilometres beneath Barrow Island.
+The CO2 Injection Project commenced safely in August 2019, injecting and storing reservoir CO2 into a deep reservoir unit, known as the Dupuy Formation, more than two kilometres beneath Barrow Island.
 Full injection rates are anticipated by first quarter 2020.

-While standard industry practice is to vent the separated reservoir CO2 to the atmosphere, the Gorgon Project will inject the reservoir CO2 into the Dupuy Formation beneath Barrow Island.
-The reservoir CO2 will be separated at the liquefied natural gas (LNG) plant and transported by pipeline to one of three drill centres.
-To minimise the environmental footprint on the Island, nine injection wells are expected to be directionally drilled from the three drill centres.
+While standard industry practice is to vent the separated reservoir CO2 to the atmosphere, the Gorgon Project injects the reservoir CO2 into the Dupuy Formation beneath Barrow Island.
+The reservoir CO2 is separated at the liquefied natural gas (LNG) plant and transported by pipeline to one of three drill centres.
+To minimise the environmental footprint on the Island, nine injection wells are directionally drilled from the three drill centres.
 Once the reservoir CO2 is injected, it will migrate through the Dupuy Formation until it becomes trapped.

 An on-going monitoring program, which includes observation wells and seismic surveys, will assist in managing the performance of the Dupuy Formation.